Top 3 Wasp Nest Removal Tips

 Shorts and a T-shirt isn’t much to keep you safe from wasps, so gear up before you head out.
 At a very minimum you’ll want to wear long pants, boots, a long sleeve shirt, gloves, and preferably a hooded sweatshirt.
 The big piece to pay attention to is open seams between articles of clothing that will allow a wasp to enter and crawl up trapping itself between clothing and skin.

-Having something covering your face, like a face mask or scarf is also recommended.
+We recommend covering your face with a protective mask.
 Protective eye-wear is also recommended like safety goggles.
 Even with this gear, you still may get stung, so attempt a wasp nest removal at your own risk.

 Treat the wasp nest first before attempting to remove the wasp nest